A last minute guide to a UK road trip

 Vehicle checks & tyres

 Without a reliable vehicle, your trip won’t be a success.
 Whether you use your own car or hire one, you need to make sure it’s equipped for the route you’ll be taking.
 Before setting off on your road trip, you’ll need to carry out several checks on your car, especially the tyres.
 When travelling long distances and on different roads, your tyres need to be in good condition.
 By checking the tyre pressure and overall condition, you can then decide whether or not they need replacing.
-It’s best to be on the safe side to avoid any future problems and if you’re in need of new tyres, then companies like TyrePlus have a wide range of stock, which are reasonably priced.
+It’s best to be on the safe side to avoid any future problems and if you’re in need of new tyres, there are several producers who offer competitive prices.

 Pack the essentials